-Chemistry of the Carbonyl Group: A Programmed Approach to Organic Reaction Mechanisms, 2nd Edition
+Chemistry of the Carbonyl Group: A Step-by-Step Approach to Understanding Organic Reaction Mechanisms, 2nd Edition

 Teaches and enables students to build confidence in drawing and manipulating curly arrows, a fundamental skill for all organic chemists

 This book is an interactive approach to learning about chemistry of the carbonyl group—inviting students to work through its pages with pencil and paper in hand.
 It educates with the belief that the most effective way to learn is by practice and interaction.
 With this in mind, the reader is asked to predict what would happen under a specific set of reaction conditions.
 The book is divided into frames: each frame poses a question and invites the reader to predict what will happen.
 Subsequent frames give the solution but then pose more questions to develop a theme further.